ndru-pi-squared/4360_SecureSoftwareDevelopment/rREADME.md

 Pitt_VulnerabilityExplanation.docx is an explanation of how I would handle 3 of the vulnerabilities in the full authenticated scan of Webgoat

+These were a part of our final project in an upper level seminar